-The Transport Safety Research Group strives to improve safety of transport users through research expertise in human factors, engineering, psychology, health sciences, education and social science.
+The Transport Safety Research Centre strives to improve safety of transport users through research expertise in human factors, engineering, psychology, health sciences, education and social science.

-The Group involves specialists in a number of key areas of human factors, engineering, medicine and design.
-A key focus of the research group involves understanding real-world aspects of the transport-users and how this impacts on transport safety and intelligent mobility.
+Now recognised as a University Centre of Excellence, a key focus of the centre's research involves understanding real-world aspects of the transport-users and how this impacts on transport safety and intelligent mobility.
 The Group has extensive expertise and experience in research methodology and in particular, analysis of safety and injury data.
 Several members of the group have been involved in investigations of traffic collisions since the 1980’s.

-The Group comprises of around 20 academic/research staff and PhD students most of whom are conducting applied research across a wide range of transport safety areas including evidence-based policy-making tools, accident causation research, safer infrastructures, advanced vehicle and road-based safety systems and the impact of road user behaviour on safety and mobility.
-The Group has received several international awards for its research including the 2013 Prince Michael of Kent International Road Safety Award and the 2007 Queens Anniversary Prize.
-Individual researchers in the Group have also received national and international awards.
+Bringing together around 20 academic and research staff plus PhD students, most of whom are conducting applied research across a wide range of transport safety areas including evidence-based policy-making tools, accident causation research, safer infrastructures, advanced vehicle and road-based safety systems and the impact of road user behaviour on safety and mobility.

 Areas of expertise